arcbjorn/arc-donation-widget/README.md

 # - remove containers for services not defined in the compose file
 $ docker-compose down --rmi local --volumes --remove-orphans

-# Check .env config in the api folder.
-Create if not exists (you can copy and edit .env.sample)
-# Check .env config in the fe folder.
-Create if not exists (you can copy and edit .env.sample)

 # Rebuild containers:
 $ docker-compose build --no-cache